instatushq/openapi/README.md

 ## What's Instatus?

 [Instatus](https://instatus.com) helps you:
-1. Monitor your services (soon)
+1. Monitor your services
-2. Fix incidents with your team (soon)
+2. Fix incidents with your team
 3. Share your status with customers